Divya Dutta: 2013–present: Bhaag Milkha Bhaag and beyond

 In 2013, Dutta appeared in some of the year's most critically acclaimed hits.
 Her first release was the Neeraj Pandey thriller heist film Special 26 alongside Akshay Kumar and Kajal Aggarwal.
 The film was a critical and commercial success.
 Her comedy turn as Shanti was praised, with Madhureeta Mukherjee commenting, "Dutta throws in laughs."
 Her next release was the drama Gippi, produced by Karan Johar, in which she played a single mother struggling with her victimised daughter.
 Dutta took inspiration from her mother for her role and received mixed reviews, with Rediff commenting, "Her acting was alright," but in.com saying, "Dutta aces the mummy act."
 The film was an average performer at the box office.
 Dutta received a nomination for the Screen Award for Best Supporting Actress for her performance.
 Dutta then made an appearance in the period romantic drama Lootera alongside Ranveer Singh and Sonakshi Sinha.
 The film was critically acclaimed and an average performer at the box office.

 Dutta's next release was the biographical sports film Bhaag Milkha Bhaag, based on the life of Milkha Singh.
 She appeared alongside Farhan Akhtar, Sonam Kapoor and Meesha Shafi, playing the sister of Singh.
-The film is Dutta's biggest commercial success to date and entered the 100-crore club.
+The film proved to be Dutta's biggest commercial success to date and entered the 100-crore club.
 The film, and her performance, were highly praised, with the Times of India branding her "outstanding," and Priya Joshi calling her "exceptional in a poignant role as his protective elder sister."
-For her performance, Dutta received nominations at several awards ceremonies, and eventually won her second IIFA Award.
+For her performance, Dutta received nominations at several awards ceremonies, including Filmfare, and eventually won her second IIFA Award for Best Supporting Actress.
 Her final release of the year was the political action thriller Zila Ghaziabad alongside Arshad Warsi and Sanjay Dutt.
-The film received mostly negative reviews, although Dutta was described as one of the "few quality actors."
+The film received mostly negative reviews, although Dutta was described as one of the "few quality actors".

 In 2014, Dutta's first release was the horror-thriller Ragini MMS 2, a sequel to Ragini MMS, alongside Sunny Leone and Parvin Dabas.
 Dutta played a psychiatrist, Dr. Meera Dutta and received mixed reviews, with Madhureeta Mukherjee stating that she "stays trapped in an unconvincing role,".
 The film was a super hit at the box office.
 Her second release was the biographical film Manjunath alongside Seema Biswas and Kishore Kadam.
 The film received positive reviews and her performance as Anjali Mullati, the owner of a consulting company who decides to start fighting her own battle against the mafia, was praised, with Taran Ardash calling her "absolutely believable."

 Dutta appeared in the 2016 thriller film Traffic alongside Manoj Bajpayee, a remake of the Malayalam film of the same name.
 She also appeared in successful movies like Badlapur (2015), Blackmail (2018) and Babumoshai Bandookbaaz (2017).
 She also acted in a short film Plus Minus (2018), which got 16 million views on YouTube and another short film The Playboy Mr. Sawhney.
 Plus Minus was the winner in the Most Popular Short Film category at the 2019 Filmfare Awards.